 Prof Dame Parveen Kumar CBE - Doctor

-Rev Dr Fiona Stewart-Darling - Bishops Chaplain in Docklands
+Rev Dr Fiona Stewart-Darling - Bishops Chaplain Docklands

 Sadie Frost - Actress, Producer, Designer